odkr/lpassh-add/MANUAL.rst

 SECURITY
 ========

 **lpassh-add** is but a shell script.
 You should read the source code and assess the security risks yourself.
-Above all, since **lpassh-add** is a wrapper around OpenSSH and the LastPass command line client, their threat models apply.
+The threat models of OpenSSH and the LastPass command line client apply.

-**lpassh-add** trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSH, the LastPass command line client, whatever utility you have set in ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, and your environment.

-**lpassh-add**  may, and likely will, pass the passphrases of *all* LastPass itemes the path of which matches the regular expression given in ``LPASSH_ADD_PATH_REGEX`` to **ssh-add**.
+**lpassh-add**  may, and often will, pass the passphrases of *all* LastPass items the path of which matches the regular expression given in ``LPASSH_ADD_PATH_REGEX`` to **ssh-add**.

-If you're using the LastPass agent, any programme tbat you (or the superuser) run can get a copy of your password database by calling ``lpass export`` while the agent is running.
+If you're using the LastPass agent, any programme that runs under your (or the superuser's) user ID can get a copy of your password database by calling ``lpass export`` while you're logged into LastPass and the agent is running.
 This conforms to LastPass' threat model, but it may make you feel uneasy.
 You can use **lpassh-add** *without* using the LastPass agent, by setting ``LPASSH_ADD_AGENT_DISABLE`` or ``LPASS_AGENT_DISABLE`` to 1. **lpassh-add** will still only ask you for your LastPass password once.
-However, it will then store a copy of the LastPass master password in memory while it's running.
+However, it will store a copy of the LastPass master password in memory while it's running.
 (If you're using the LastPass agent, it won't.)

 If you do *not* set ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, **lpassh-add** will read passphrases from the teletype device of your terminal.